woocommerce/woocommerce/packages/js/api/README.md

 # WooCommerce API Client

-An API client for interacting with WooCommerce installations that works both on Browser and Node environments.
+An API client for interacting with WooCommerce installations that works both in the browser and in Node environments.
 Here are the current and planned
 features:

 - [x] TypeScript Definitions \*